Arturo Benedetti Michelangeli (1920-1995)

 Brahms: Variations on a theme by Paganini, Op.35 [edited by Michelangeli]

-LISTEN to this recital
+LISTEN to the complete recital

 Valses nobles et sentimentales are a suite of waltzes composed by Maurice Ravel.
 The title was chosen in homage to Franz Schubert, who had released collections of waltzes in 1823 entitled Valses nobles and Valses sentimentales.
 The original piano version were published in 1911; an orchestration by the composer was released the following year.